nationalarchives/da-ayr-webapp/README.md

 This config makes a few assumptions about each AWS account being deployed to:

-- The SSM Parameter Store has been populated with all needed configuration values as detailed in [the flask configuration section above](#flask-app-configuration-details).
+- The Secrets Manager has been populated with all needed configuration values as detailed in [the flask configuration section above](#flask-app-configuration-details) as key value pairs in a secret named `ayr-test-one-vars`.
 - An RDS database and proxy exists.
 - A VPC exists which contains a private subnet connected to the internet via a NAT Gateway and a security group exists with outbound rules to the the RDS database proxy.
 - A valid certificate exists in the AWS account for the domain we want to use for the deployment.